JoshuaDelosSantos/ai-driven-survey-analysis/src/rag/config/README.md

 # Configuration Management

-This directory contains the secure configuration management system for the RAG module, built on Pydantic BaseSettings with comprehensive data governance controls.
+This directory contains the secure configuration management system for the RAG module, built on Pydantic BaseSettings with comprehensive data governance controls and Australian Privacy Principles (APP) compliance integration.

 ## Overview

 The configuration system implements security-first principles with:
-- **Environment Variable Support**: Secure credential loading from environment
+- **Environment Variable Support**: Secure credential loading from environment with fallback systems
-- **Type Safety**: Pydantic validation for all configuration parameters
+- **Type Safety**: Pydantic validation for all configuration parameters with enhanced validation
-- **Sensitive Data Masking**: Production-safe logging and error handling
+- **Sensitive Data Masking**: Production-safe logging and error handling with Australian entity protection
-- **Compliance Ready**: Built for Australian Privacy Principles (APP) compliance
+- **Compliance Ready**: Built for Australian Privacy Principles (APP) compliance with PII detection integration
+- **Multi-Provider Support**: Live validation for OpenAI, Anthropic, and Google Gemini LLM providers

 ## Files